 Karen Panetta received a B.S. in Computer Engineering from Boston University, and a M.S. and Ph.D. in Electrical Engineering from Northeastern University.
 As the first female electrical engineer to be given tenure in the Electrical and Computer Engineering department, Panetta continues to promote the interests of women in her field.
 From 2007 to 2009, she was the worldwide director for IEEE Women in Engineering, the largest international professional organization dedicated to promoting women engineers and scientists, and she served as editor-in-chief of the IEEE Women in Engineering magazine.
 She is the faculty adviser to the Tufts student chapters of both the Society of Women Engineers and the IEEE, and is founder of the nationally acclaimed Nerd Girls program, which promotes engineering disciplines to young students.
 She is a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and was awarded the 2013 IEEE Award for Distinguished Ethical Practices for exemplary contributions and leadership in developing ethics and social responsibility in students.
 She has received several NASA and National Science Foundation research grants, including the NSF CAREER Award.
 In 2011, President Barack Obama awarded Panetta the Presidential Award for Science and Engineering Education and Mentoring.

-Associate Dean for Graduate Education, Tufts School of Engineering
+Dean of Graduate Education, Tufts School of Engineering

 Design Consultant, MACOM/Tyco Electronics